ABC Family (Australian TV channel): 2020s

 On 25 November 2020, it was announced at the ABC's 2021 upfronts that ABC Comedy would be rebranded as ABC TV Plus and return to a general entertainment format on 1 January 2021.

 On 1 January 2023, ABC TV Plus moved its startup time up an hour from 7:30pm to 6:30pm, led as before with Spicks and Specks; the broadcaster cited "audience research which shows our co-viewing family audience with older children grows around that time of day".
-The move garnered criticism from parents who were familiar with the 7:30pm closedown time for ABC Kids; due to viewer feedback, the startup time moved to 7pm on 6 February 2023, and then reverted back to 7:30pm on 13 February.
+The move garnered criticism from parents who were familiar with the 7:30pm closedown time for ABC Kids; due to viewer feedback, the startup time moved to 7pm on 6 February 2023, and then reverted to 7:30pm on 13 February.

 On 9 May 2024, it was announced that ABC TV Plus would rebrand as ABC Family on 3 June, with a focus on family co-viewing.